chrisli0629/Bootcamp/finalReview/instructions/INSTRUCTIONS.md

 1. This review is in 2 parts

     1. **Small questions**.
-These have equal weight and total upto 60% of the evaluation.
+These have equal weight and total upto 64% of the evaluation.

     2. **Practical portion**.
-This is a small project, similar to class project that has 40% of the evaluation.
+This is a small project, similar to class project that has 36% of the evaluation.

 1. This review is open book.
 You may use all references available to you to answer the questions.
+You may ask instructors to point you in the right direction, if you are stuck.
+Think of this as a typical work environment, where you may ask a peer to show you the way, but not do the work for you.

 1. If a code snippet on the review has a bug, please feel free to fix it and then answer.
 There are some intentional bugs in sample code provided.
 This is much like the real world.